rndmorris/Salis-Arcana/docs/enhancements.md

 Increases the stack size of Primordial Pearls, Eldritch Eyes, Crimson Rites, Eldritch Obelisk Placers, and Runed Tablets.
 Default of 16.

+## Container Scanning

+Config Option: `thaumometerScanContainers`

+Allows the Thaumometer to scan the contents of containers (eg. chests, barrels) when scanning the block.

 ## Enhancements - Creative Mode

 **Config option:** `suppressWarpEventsInCreative`